 The color of a snake mite depends on whether it has fed or not.

 Unfed snake mites are a yellow-brown color.
 Once they feed, they turn a dark red or even black color.
 They also become engorged with blood.

 What Is Acariasis?

 Acariasis is a commonly used medical term that refers to infection with mites.
 However, it is also a specific form of a rash that’s caused by mites.
-It’s not unique to snakes and can happen to many different common pets.
-It can, of course, also affect wild animals.

 The term refers to a rash, like hives, that appears around a mite’s bite mark.
 Since snakes have scales over their skin, this rash isn’t possible to see.